numediart/multi-rnn-wordlevel/README.md

 After that, the preprocessed files are saved in the save file.
 Therefore, all the information should be in the save folder.
 Data folder is only used as a starting point.

+This software used :
+Cuda 9.0 (+ patches) (Compatibility reason for cuDNN) cuDNN 7.2.1 for CUDA 9.0 (Compatibility reason for TensorFlow) Python 3.6.4
+Librairies Python :
+    tensorflow 1.7 (CPU install for generation)
+    tensorflow-gpu 1.7 (CPU install for generation)
+    PyStemmer 1.3.0 (Tokenization with stemming)
+    python-osc 1.6.8 (OSC Messaging)